Abdelmjid-ASOUAB/MobiblancChallenge/README.md

 # MobiblancChallenge

-A sample Android application built with Kotlin and Jetpack Compose.
+A sample Android application that fetches user data, built with Kotlin and Jetpack Compose, created to participate in the Mobiblanc Code Challenge.

 ## Features